liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

 Note that the HTTP basic authentication mechanism simply transmits credentials in base 64 encoding but provides no confidentiality via encryption or hashing.
-Thus, HTTP basic authentication is typically used alongside of SSL.
+Thus, HTTP basic authentication is typically used alongside SSL.

 Liferay's Atom collections not only allow entries to be read, but also to be published, edited, or deleted.
-Let's learn how to interact with Liferay's specific Atom collections in more detail.
+Next, you'll learn how to interact with Liferay's specific Atom collections in more detail.

 ## Liferay's Blogs Atom Collection